UnexomWid/SudoF4/README.md

 Yeah the code ain't great, but it's not about that.

 It's about the message.
-No one wants shitty `Alt+F4` hooks!
+No one wants shitty `Alt + F4` hooks!

 # License <a href="https://github.com/UnexomWid/SudoF4/blob/master/LICENSE"><img align="right" src="https://img.shields.io/badge/License-MIT-blue.svg" alt="License: MIT" /></a>